The Party’s Just Getting Started With & Other Stories’ Winter Sale

-If you’re anything like us, you might be feeling this Monday a little more than most.
-Many of us are just returning to the office for the first “real” workday of 2020, making yesterday one of the scarier Sundays on record.
+If you’re anything like us, you might be feeling this week a little more than most.
+Many of us are just returning to the office for the first “real” workday of 2020, making this past weekend one of the scarier Sundays on record.
 If you’re procrastinating getting down to business just a tiny bit with the help of some retail therapy, we don’t blame you one bit — we’re doing the same thing.
 (Although, for us, it’s technically work.)

 If you’re looking for a garment that’s going to recapture some of the glamour of the holiday season, look no further — & Other Stories’ winter sale is in full swing, and there are plenty of festive, party-friendly garments that are going to help preserve that New Year high.
 On the other hand, you might be looking to bundle and cover up the sins of the past few weeks.
 Luckily, this sale’s got you on the outerwear front, too — and it’s the polished, tailored kind that’s going to give you that 2020 boost.
 Click through to check out the best of the sale — trust us, this is way more important that those 25 unread emails.